sukumar758/GeneratePDF/README.md

 ### Building and Running with Docker

-1. Create a `.env` file in the project root with the following environment variables:
+1. Copy `.env.example` to `.env` in the project root and update the following environment variables:
    ```
    # Database Configuration
    MYSQL_ROOT_PASSWORD=your_mysql_root_password